telerik/maui-docs/controls/listview/cells/template-cell.md

 ---
 title: TemplateCell
 page_title: .NET MAUI ListView Documentation - Cell Types
-description: Check our &quot;Cell Types&quot; documentation article for Telerik ListView for .NET MAUI control.
+description: Learn more about the template cells in the Telerik UI for .NET MAUI ListView control.
 position: 2
 previous_url: /controls/listview/cells/listview-templatecell
 slug: listview-templatecell
 ---

-# .NET MAUI ListView TemplateCell
+# .NET MAUI ListView Template Cell

 Cells in the ListView are the presentation of each data item from the control's `ItemsSource`.
 You can choose between the `ListViewTextCell` and `ListViewTemplateCell` cell types.